 And this one simple tool that does all these kitchen jobs costs only $12.95.
-Measure that price against the cost of all the tools you won’t have to buy when you own the dome to appreciate what a great value it is.
+That’s less than the cost of just 3 loaves of bread.
+And measure that price against the cost of all the tools you won’t have to buy when you own the dome to appreciate what a great value it is.
 The total potential savings is anywhere from $55 to $195.

 You won’t need a food mill — a potential savings of $22 to $94.
 You won’t need a pastry blender — a potential savings of $6 to $17.
 You won’t need a bowl scraper — a potential savings of $5 to $10.
 You won’t need a mortar and pestle — a potential savings of $12 to $36.
 You won’t need a potato ricer — a potential savings of $10 to $38.

 The Dome® is made of tough nylon plastic …